 Call 20/20 Eye Care to find out more about scleral lenses and to determine whether they are right for you.

-Melania Napolitano, O.D. serves patients in Middle Village, Mineola, Queens, Elmhurst, and throughout New York.
+Dr. Melania and Dr. Maria serves patients in Middle Village, Mineola, Queens, Elmhurst, and throughout New York.